Aron Nimzowitsch: Personality

 There are many entertaining anecdotes regarding Nimzowitsch—some less savory than others.
-An article by Hans Kmoch and Fred Reinfeld entitled "Unconventional Surrender" on page 55 of the February 1950 Chess Review tells of the "... example of Nimzowitsch, who ... once missed first prize in a tournament in Berlin by losing to Sämisch, and when it became clear he was going to lose the game, Nimzowitsch stood up on the table and shouted, 'Gegen diesen Idioten muss ich verlieren!' ('That I should lose to this idiot!')".
+An article by Hans Kmoch and Fred Reinfeld entitled "Unconventional Surrender" on page 55 of the February 1950 Chess Review tells of the "... example of Nimzowitsch, who ... once missed first prize in a tournament in Berlin by losing to Sämisch, and when it became clear he was going to lose the game, Nimzowitsch stood up on the table and shouted, 'Gegen diesen Idioten muss ich verlieren!' ('I must lose to this idiot!')".

 Nimzowitsch was annoyed by his opponents' smoking.
 A popular, but probably apocryphal, story is that once when an opponent laid an unlit cigar on the table, he complained to the tournament arbiters, "He is threatening to smoke, and as an old player you must know that the threat is stronger than the execution."

 Nimzowitsch had lengthy and somewhat bitter dogmatic conflicts with Tarrasch over whose ideas constituted 'proper' chess.

-Nimzowitsch's vanity and faith in his ideas of overprotection provoked Hans Kmoch to write a parody about him in February 1928 in the Wiener Schachzeitung.
+Nimzowitsch's vanity and faith in his ideas of overprotection inspired Hans Kmoch to write a parody about him in February 1928 in the Wiener Schachzeitung.
 This consisted of a mock game against the fictional player "Systemsson", supposedly played and annotated by Nimzowitsch himself.
 The annotations gleefully exaggerate the idea of overprotection, as well as asserting the true genius of the wondrous idea.
 Kmoch was in fact a great admirer of Nimzowitsch, and Nimzowitsch was amused at the effort.

 Kmoch also wrote an article about his nine years with Nimzowitsch: Nimzovich suffered from the delusion that he was unappreciated and that the reason was malice.
 All it took to make him blossom, as I later learned, was a little praise.
 His paranoia was most evident when he dined in company.
 He always thought he was served much smaller portions than everyone else.
 He didn't care about the actual amount but only about the imagined affront.
 I once suggested that he and I order what the other actually wanted and, when the food was served, exchange plates.
 After we had done so, he shook his head in disbelief, still thinking that he had received the smaller portion.

 Nimzowitsch's colleague Tartakower observed of him, "He pretends to be crazy in order to drive us all crazy."